w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 |---|---|
 | `map:proc` | String identifier for the operation to execute in one pipeline step.
 Required in every operation object. |

-Valid `map:proc` values for use case 3:
+Valid `map:proc` values for user story 3:

 | Value | Description |
 |---|---|